 Burt Township occupies the extreme eastern end of Alger County on the south shore of Lake Superior.
-Most of Burt Township's 234.4 square mile land area is occupied by the Pictured Rocks National Lakeshore, Lake Superior State Forest and other large timber holdings, such as the Heartwood Forest Fund.
+Most of the township's 234.4 square mile land area is occupied by the Pictured Rocks National Lakeshore and other large timber holdings, such as Benson Forest Products.
 Pictured Rocks National Lakeshore was designated the first National Lakeshore in America; a further discussion on this park is found at the end of the chapter.

-How do the natural features, especially those of the Pictured Rocks National Lakeshore, affect development opportunities within Burt Township?
+How do the natural features, especially those of the Pictures Rocks National Lakeshore, affect development opportunities within Burt Township?
 What are these features?
 In Chapters One and Two, human and economic qualities were discussed; this Chapter will focus on specific natural features and the impact that these features have on development opportunities.
 These factors, along with the man-made features to be discussed in Chapter Five, will provide a framework within which public policies can be developed to produce a better environment.